werocketry/cyclone/README.md

 ```

 To interrupt your machine while this command is running, press ctrl-c in your terminal window, or use the reset button on your Marlin board, which will stop motion and also exit the script.

+## Packaging and Releases

+Cyclone now ships with scripts for building distributable artifacts:

+- Electron desktop builds: `npm run package:electron -- --win` (or `--mac`, `--linux`).
+The command assumes `npm run build` has already produced the compiled JavaScript and writes installers into `release/` using `electron-builder`.
+- CLI tarball: `npm run package:cli` wraps the compiled CLI into an npm-compatible archive (the `prepack` hook automatically runs `npm run build`).

+A GitHub Actions workflow (`.github/workflows/build.yml`) runs on every push/PR to `main`, linting the codebase, compiling TypeScript, generating installers for Windows, macOS, and Linux, and uploading both the Electron installers and CLI tarball as build artifacts.

 ## License